soundways/Iso7064-php/README.md

 The namespace contains the `Mod3736` class for general-purpose encoding within the ISO standard and the `GRid` class which enforces GRid specific requirements and includes some helper functions.

-### Mod3736
+### Mod

-The `Mod3736` class provides general functionality for encoding and verifying check characters using ISO 7064 Mod 37, 36.
-If passed a code in the constructor, the code will be stripped of non-alphanumeric characters and stored in the object's `$code` attribute.
+`Mod` is an abstract class providing general functionality for encoding and verifying check characters using ISO 7064, regardless of modulus.
+Codes will be stripped of non-alphanumeric characters and stored in the object's `$code` attribute.

 #### function encode(): string